qygoh/PUI2018_qg412/HW5_qg412/README.md

 Figure 3: Logistic Regression Paper's main plot.
 This plot summarizes the results finding as it reflects all the probabilities of changing activity due to poor air quality by each susceptible category of respiratory conditions, cardiovascular conditions and older age.

 ### Groups and my contributions
 Did this on my own, but double checked my answers with kloe @ kyn227, vaidehi @ vvt221 and rachel @ rms818.
+We shared some links between ourselves.

 # Assignment 3